 You'll also need a good blanket, because no good lazy Sunday is complete without wrapping yourself up like a burrito.
 Our recommendation: a fleece blanket.
 They're plush, soft and an absolute delight to wrap up in.

 It's tough to top a lazy Sunday in bed — especially if you can factor breakfast-in-bed into the equation.
 If you're posting up here, there are a few things you can do to make yourself extra cozy.
 The first: flannel sheets.
 Especially in the wintertime, nothing's cozier than soft, napped cotton.
 You can layer up with a flannel duvet cover, too, and get a fluffy down comforter to give your bed extra loft.
+Don’t forget a comfy pillow.
+Without it, it won’t be able to relax–trust us!

 From here on out, it's you time.
 You're refreshed.
 You're relaxed.
 You've got your coffee, cozy clothes and a good book or show.
 You do you.

-Everything else can wait until Monday.
+Everything else can wait until Monday because you’re having a lazy Sunday.